samsel/kappa-www/README.md

 [![Build Status](https://travis-ci.org/samsel/kappa-www.svg)](https://travis-ci.org/samsel/kappa-www)

-kappa-www is a web interface for the private npm registry reverse proxy - kappa[https://github.com/krakenjs/kappa].
+kappa-www is a simple web interface for the private npm registry reverse proxy - kappa[https://github.com/krakenjs/kappa].
 It is written as a Hapi Plugin to play nice with the kappa library to serve HTML responses to web based requests(from browsers).
 Refer to the Usage section below to understand how kappa-www can be configured and used with kappa.